chelokot/auth-send-message-to-telegram/README.md

 - TELEGRAM_BOT_TOKEN: The unique authentication token assigned to your Telegram bot by the BotFather.

 - TELEGRAM_CHAT_ID: The telegram chat ID.

-- TELEGRAM_MESSAGE: The message to send to the telegram bot.This field is optional.

 **Cloud Functions:**